wsslhllmn/itq-workshop-argocd/README.md

     First replace the values that are between *angle brackets*.\
     Take a look at the previous question and you should be able to fill these values.
-    > [!Note]\
-    > Note that the value for the destination cluster has changed.\
-    > This refers to the alias which ArgoCD uses to communicate with a cluster.\
-    > On clusters where ArgoCD runs, this is always called in-cluster.

     Once you've update the file, you can apply the change with the following command:
     ```bash